gabrielchua/15.095_2018/README.md

-# 15.095: Machine Learning under a Modern Optimisation Lens
+# Machine Learning & Optimization

-Implementations in Julia
+Implementations in Julia for Fall 2018 15.095